build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 ##### 3.4.2 Adding CodeCommit Credentials

-Find the account and password for "Preparing AWS CodeCommit Credentials".
+Find the account and password for "Prepare AWS CodeCommit Credentials".
 Convert the value of the data to base64 encoding before executing the command.

 Then open the file base/sock-shop/basic-access-auth.yaml, and replace **BASE64_USERNAME** and **BASE64_PASSWORD** with the generated base64 encoding: